alexandersep/On-Demand-Video-Transcoding/README.md

 1. Install NodeJS [here][3], this comes with Node Package manager(NPM).
 2. A ReactJS app should already be created but if you ever want to create your own ReactJS app with "boiler-plate" code input `npx create-react-app my-app` into your console.
 3. If all the dependencies are not installed on your system, type `npm i` into the console while in this directory.
+4. Run the website off your local machine by typing `npm start` into your console.

 ### Back End